Prospective PTP Mentors

 Responsibilities for Faculty Mentors

 - Observation Semester.
-Mentors allow PTP Fellow to observe their classroom for one semester prior to the teaching experience.
-During this semester, mentors will meet reguarly with the PTP Fellow to discuss and reflect on the course, while planning ahead for the teaching semester together.
+Mentors allow the PTP Fellow to observe their classroom for one semester prior to the teaching experience.
+During this semester, mentors will meet regularly with the PTP Fellow to discuss and reflect on the course, while planning ahead for the teaching semester together.

 - Co-Teaching Semester.
 Mentors support PTP Fellows in developing plans for and implementing a substantive teaching semester.
 The scope of the teaching experiences ranges from course preparation and planning to final course evaluation.
-Fellows must teach greater than 50% of a course for the PTP program.
 Successful applicants and PTP Fellows are strongly supported throughout the teaching experience by their mentors.
 Mentors are expected to provide regular and substantial feedback for the fellows throughout this teaching semester.

 - Formal Observation.
 Mentors complete a formal observation of the fellow’s teaching at least once during the teaching/co-teaching semester.